News & Trending Tax News

 The deadline to act could be closer than it seems

 Although the ruling creates a potential refund opportunity, the window to claim that money is limited by standard IRS rules.
-In most cases, taxpayers have three years from when a return was filed or two years from when the tax was paid — whichever is later — to request a credit or refund.
+In most cases, taxpayers have three years from the date a return was filed or two years from the date the tax was paid, whichever is later, to request a credit or refund.

 Resolve $10,000 or more of your debt